 For more information about PREM, visit the University of Texas Rio Grande Valley PREM website.

-The MRSEC has developed exchange programs with prominent Research Centers worldwide; each IRG works closely with a partner institution on a particular aspect of IRG research.
-In alternate years, one or two graduate students from each IRG spend a period of two to eight weeks in the partner institution, while in the other years students from overseas come to Minnesota.
+The MRSEC has developed collaborations with prominent Research Centers and Institutions worldwide; each IRG works closely with a partner institution on a particular aspect of IRG research.
+IRG collaborations are fueled through visits and MRSEC-sponsored International workshops.
 Individual IRG faculty also visit partner institutions to facilitate collaboration and outline the appropriate intellectual scope.

 The intended outcomes of this program include: (i) a memorable educational and career-building experience for MRSEC-funded students who participate in an overseas exchange; (ii) a greater awareness of other social and scientific cultures in our future technical leaders, so vital for future US competitiveness; (iii) technical collaborations that enhance IRG productivity and inform future research thrusts; and (iv) focused joint symposia or workshops.
 Specific MRSEC-sponsored international efforts include:

 FET2016 International Workshop hosted in Minnesota (39 attendees from 7 countries)

 University of Warwick: Collaborative mobility studies of rubrene

 Complutenese Madrid (Spain): Collaborative X-ray absorption studies of copper oxide superconductors

 Ruhr Universitat Bochum (Germany): Collaborative theoretical copper oxide research